gnosisguild/split-delegation/README.md

    }
    ```

+   - `totalSupply` is used to display useful metrics in the Snapshot UI (e.g. percentage of vote or delegators controlled by one account), and is not used in final vote power calculations.

 ## Upgrading from existing Delegation Registry

 Split-Delegation takes into account delegations made with the v1 contract, and can be used simultaneously with v1, allowing graceful upgrading.
 This means that delegations made on the v1 contract and on the Split-Delegation contract will be used when calculating total vote power.
 To use Split-Delegation, remove your existing delegation strategy when following the instructions above.